omeka-s-modules/Exports/README.md

     }
 }
 ```

+If your exporter requires configuration, add form elements to the configuration
+form using `ExporterInterface::addElements()`.
+If your configuration form needs
+styling or scripting, use `ExporterInterface::prepareForm()` to append the needed
+files.

 `ExporterInterface::export()` is where you do the actual export.
 Prior to calling
 this method, the export job will create a temporary directory where you should place